COS301-SE-2023/WordWizard/README.md

 ## Megan Hugo

 ## Adrain Hawkins
-As a BSc Information and Knowledge Systems student at the University of Pretoria, you have gained proficiency in several programming languages, including C++, Java, JavaScript (including Node.js and Angular), PHP, and Python.
-You have developed a strong foundation in problem-solving, which has prepared you to tackle complex challenges.
-You are currently interning at Monkey and River, where you are applying your skills and knowledge to real-world projects.
+I'm an Information and Knowledge Systems student pursuing my BSc degree from the University of Pretoria.
+During my course of study, I have gained proficiency in various programming languages, including C++, Java, JavaScript (including Node.js and Angular), PHP, and Python.
+Through my coursework and personal projects, I have developed web applications, and designed user interfaces to hone my skills.

-As a student in the Information and Knowledge Systems program, you have been exposed to a range of programming languages, including C++, Java, JavaScript, PHP, and Python.
-You have demonstrated proficiency in these languages through your coursework and personal projects, which have included developing web applications, implementing algorithms, and designing user interfaces.

-In addition to technical skills, you have developed a strong foundation in problem-solving.
-You are able to break down complex problems into smaller, more manageable components and develop effective solutions.
-You have applied these skills in various projects, including designing an application to optimize restaurant seating and implementing a machine learning model to predict crop yields.
+Apart from my technical skills, I have a strong foundation in problem-solving.
+I can easily break down complex problems into smaller components to develop effective solutions.
+My skills have been utilized in various projects.

-Currently, you are interning at Monkey and River, where you are contributing to the development of real-world projects.
-Your responsibilities include designing and implementing software solutions, debugging code, and collaborating with other team members.
-You are a quick learner and are always looking for ways to improve your skills and contribute to the success of the team.
+Presently, I'm interning at Monkey and River, where I'm contributing to real-world projects.
+My role involves designing and implementing software solutions, debugging code, and collaborating with team members.
+I'm a quick learner and always on the lookout for opportunities to enhance my skills and contribute to the success of the team.

-Overall, your strong technical skills, problem-solving abilities, and passion for learning make you a valuable member of the team at Monkey and River.

 Links: https://www.linkedin.com/in/adrian-hawkins-89822a236